APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 ## Summary of Use Cases

-Below is a summary of the system's use cases, organized by functional module.
+Below is a complete list of the system's use cases, organized by functional module.

 ### 👤 Account & Profile Management
 | ID | Use Case Name | Brief Purpose |